-10. Articles 14 to 18 are hereby deleted.
+10. Articles 14 to 18 are hereby deleted including the heading (PART IV - OWN AFFAIRS and GENERAL AFFAIRS)

 The deletion is self-explanatory.
 The amending Act does away with the distinction between the own (ethnic) affairs categories which were the responsibility of the different "Houses" in the tri-cameral Parliament.
 Such abolition obviously does away with the tri-cameral Houses.]